Fiona Wood Public Lecture Series

 - Cathy Latino, dietitian.

-Listen to 'Understanding diabetes from all angles' (external site) or read the transcript 'Understanding diabetes from all angles' (PDF 195KB).
+Listen to 'Understanding diabetes from all angles' (external site) or read the lecture transcript (PDF 195KB).

 Consultant Geriatrician Dr Hannah Seymour from Fiona Stanley Hospital and Anthea Crawford who runs the specialist aged care ward at Fremantle Hospital look at the dilemma of dementia and delirium for the health care system and families alike and the small things that can make a difference.